karthikeyan-mac/Virtualization_macOS/README.md

 [Tart](https://tart.run) is a virtualization toolset to build, run and manage macOS and Linux virtual machines on Apple Silicon.
 Tart uses Apple's own [Virtualization.Framework](https://developer.apple.com/documentation/virtualization) for near-native performance.

+Note: This packer build works with macOS Sequoia for now and soon will update for macOS Tahoe

 ## Overview